johanhedin/sdrx/README.md

 Available rates for each device is shown in the output from the `--list` option.

-> Note 5: The 3MS/s rate for Airspy Mini and the 2.5MS/s rate for Airspy R2 are not supported even though they are shown as such.
-If you try to use them, `sdrx` will show an error and refuse to start.
-These rates will be removed from the listings in the future.

 Output in single channel mode
 ====